 (if (= x 1) A B)

-where 'if' is of course a function itself, with boolean instead of numeric output.
+where 'if' and '=' are of course functions themselves, with boolean instead of numeric output.

 Loops are achieved through recursion, which is another fundamental concept in functional programming.
 In recursion a function calls itself, though with different parameter values than in the original call.
 A first function call can trigger a second, a third and so on until an end condition is met, which terminates the recursion, preventing it from going on forever.
 Here is an example of a function that can multiply two positive integer values: